Der Untergang der Titanic. Willy Stöwer (1912)

 Harbinger of Things to Come

 In 2006 or 2007, a software upgrade of the disk controllers on the principal systems went wrong.
 For a week, they were out of operation.
-It was one of the biggest crises in the history of the government office, and perhaps the biggest of all.
+It was one of the biggest crises in the history of the government office CJIB, and perhaps the biggest of all.
 At the time, Kees and I were working on the systems renewal project at another location.
 The other database administrators dealt with the issue, as did many others.
-I knew there was a serious problem as we received regular updates by email, but I didn’t realise how serious it was.
+I knew there was a serious problem because we received regular email updates, but I didn’t realise how serious it was.
 After a week, the telephone rang at home.
 It was 9 PM.
 My wife, Ingrid, took up the phone.
 It was the IT director.
 He said there was an emergency and asked me to come to the office.
 His voice reflected fear.
 ‘As if the Titanic had hit the iceberg,’ Ingrid later noted.

 I learned that the last backup was over a week old, and the mirror copy was offline.
 You may know what backups are and why you might need them, but you may not know what a mirror copy is.
 A mirror copy is a safety measure.
 If you own a computer or a mobile phone, it contains data.
 That data is on a device.
 In the early 2000s, it was usually a hard disk.
 If that disk fails, your data may be gone forever.
 If you lose some photographs of your late cat, you might feel sad about it, but after a few years, you get over it, perhaps after consulting your psychiatrist and taking a lot of pills.

 Corporations can’t afford to lose their data.
 That would bankrupt them.
 Their business is their data.
 Without it, they are out of business.
-If you have a backup, only the data from after the latest backup may be lost, but that can still kill you, most notably if you haven’t made a backup for a week.
-We were a government agency, so it wouldn’t have bankrupted us, but it would have been a national political scandal.
+If you have a backup, only data after the latest backup may be lost, but that can still kill you, especially if you haven’t backed up for a week.
+We were a government agency, so loss of data wouldn’t have bankrupted us, but it would have been a national political scandal.

 Corporate computers have multiple data storage groups in different locations.
 If one group catches fire or stops operating because of a failed software upgrade, the other groups still have the data.
 These groups are called mirror copies.
 We had two groups: the original and the mirror.
 You can imagine my bewilderment.
 We had no backup, and the copy wasn’t available.
 So much had gone wrong that it was a miracle that I succeeded in recovering all the data.
 But having no mirror and no backup meant we were still on the brink.